 We now look at some of these methods in more detail.
 We cover semi-automatic signing first, as that contains a lot of useful information about keys and key timings.
-We then describe what dnssec-keymgr adds to semi-automatic signing.
 After that, we touch on fully automatic signing with dnssec-policy.
 Since this has already been described in Easy-Start Guide for Signing Authoritative Zones, we will just mention a few additional points.
 Finally, we briefly describe manual signing.